rawaha-coder/Ads-Listing-Manager-Software/README.md

 # Ads Listing Manager Software

-## This application provide the employees of company by latest price and configuration of selling computers to list advertisement efficiently in ebay.com
+## This application provides the company's employees with the latest prices and configurations of computers they want to sell, to list advertisements efficiently on eBay and other wbsites.

 ![01](https://github.com/user-attachments/assets/41f5306c-ba3d-4084-b8b5-82eb13c21bd2)